aiman-al-masoud/deixiscript/docs/notes/notes.md

 # isAlready() also for superclass

-# two versions of each verb, one with side effects and one without?
+# two versions of each verb, one with side effects and one without? or remember verb application and "disapplication"?